prevnext » WIT: Wiimms ISO Tools » Guides » Command Line Interface (CLI)

 1.2 Windows

-Windows knows the command prompt/window cmd.
-It is sometime called DOS Window, but it has nothing to do with DOS.
+Windows knows the command cmd.
+It is sometime called DOS Window, but it has nothing to do with DOS, because it opens a fully Windows compatible text console window.

 There are several way to open a command window: